ychleee/SemanticsProseminarPaper/Spatial deictic tense and evidentials in Korean.md

 - Section 5: Universial Hierachy functional projections.
 ## 2. Evidential approaches
 ### 2.1 Constraints on -te
-#### Speaker's Personal Obeservation Contraint
+#### Speaker's Personal Obeservation Constraint
+> [!note] Speaker's Personal Observation Constraint
+> >A sentence with -te- must describe a situation that the speaker witnessed.
 - according to Suh (1977, 1996, p.
 328), a sentence with -te must express a situation that the speaker observed
-- Sohn (1994), as mentioned before (see (2)), also claims that a sentence with -te must describe a situation that the speaker wit- nessed
+- Sohn (1994), as mentioned before (see (2)), also claims that a sentence with -te must describe a situation that the speaker witnessed
 #### Equi-Subject Constraint
+> [!note] Equi-subject Constraint
+> In case of sensory or psych predicates (such as '외롭', '좋)**
-- the subject of a sentence with -te must be the speaker,
+>>  the subject of a sentence with -te- must be the speaker, C:: 🤔 Why? because, those sensory and psych observations are only ==accessible to speaker.==
-- It only applies to sensory or psych predicates, such as oylop ‘be lonely’ or coh ‘be good’ (or ‘like’), as shown in (5) and (6):
 ###### 5 a b
 Data:: 5a) 그때는 내가/나는 외롭더라
 	- [I felt] I was lonely at that time.